 Italy has well-developed road and rail networks, both of which are easy ways to get around the country.
 High speed trains run to France (Lyon, and on to Paris) from Milan, and conventional lines run to Switzerland, Austria, and Slovenia; in the near future, the under-construction Lyon – Turin tunnel under the Alps will further reduce the travel time between Milan and Paris.
 With these connections, an Interrail pass (for Europeans) or Eurail pass (for non-Europeans) is a good way to travel to Italy overland as part of a wider European trip – and these rail passes also grant you free or discounted ferry passage to Greece and elsewhere.

 Italy’s ports are well-connected by ferry to various countries.
 On the east coast the main ports are Ancona (with ferries to Croatia, Albania, and Greece), Bari (with ferries to Croatia, Montenegro, Albania, and Greece), and Brindisi (with ferries to Albania and Greece).
 There are also ferries doing the short crossing from Venice to Slovenia.
-From Italy’s west coast there are multiple domestic ferries from various ports to the Italian islands of Sardinia and Sicily, as well as international routes to Barcelona (from Civitavecchia, near Rome), Tunisia (from Civitavecchia, Sicily, and Genoa), and Malta (a fast hydrofoil from Sicily).
-There are some juicy discounts available to rail pass holders: you get free passage between Italy and Greece with Superfast Ferries and Minoan Lines, a 20% discount between Italy and Croatia with SNAV, and a 20% discount with Grimaldi Lines to Spain, Tunisia, Malta, and Greece, as well as the domestic routes from Rome to Sardinia and Sicily.
+From Italy’s west coast there are multiple domestic ferries from various ports to the Italian islands of Sardinia and Sicily, as well as international routes to Barcelona (from Civitavecchia, near Rome), Tunisia (from Civitavecchia, Sicily, and Genoa), and Malta (including a fast hydrofoil from Sicily).
+You can search and book these ferries online with Direct Ferries.
+There are also some juicy discounts available to rail pass holders: you get free passage between Italy and Greece with Superfast Ferries and Minoan Lines, a 20% discount between Italy and Croatia with SNAV, and a 20% discount with Grimaldi Lines to Spain, Tunisia, Malta, and Greece, as well as the domestic routes from Rome to Sardinia and Sicily.
 I would be fascinated to hear from anyone who’s done any of these international routes!

 As a member of the Schengen Area, and being surrounded by fellow Schengen countries, border crossings aren’t something you have to think about much when overlanding through Italy (although police do sometimes board trains near borders to check IDs).
 For ferry crossings to Spain, Malta, and Greece, the same applies; but new-EU-member Croatia is not yet in Schengen, so those who require Schengen visas / entry stamps have to be careful to not accidentally get stuck outside Schengen if taking the ferry to Croatia.
 Albania and Montenegro aren’t in either the EU or Schengen (nor is Tunisia, obviously!), so you have to check the entry requirements for the passport you carry.